Sun rays breaking through dark, cloudy skies creating a dramatic sky scene.

 Climate

 The climate in the Sultanate of Oman varies from region to region.
-The coastal areas in the north and east of the country are hot and humid (subtropical climate).
-The humidity amounts to 60 – 80 %.
-In the inland deserts, which is separated from the north by the Hadjar Mountains, it is dry and hot.
-The south is very different from the rest of the country because here, runoffs of the monsoon wind blow.
+In the coastal areas of the north and east of the country, it is hot and humid (subtropical climate).
+The humidity is - 80%.
+In the desert regions of the interior, which are separated from the north of the country by the Hadjar Mountains it is dry and hot.
+The south differs significantly from the rest of the country, as the monsoon winds blow here.

-In Oman, you can roughly divide the year into summer and winter.
-The summer season lasts from May to September.
-Winter begins between the middle and the end of October and lasts until the end of March.
-The average temperatures of the seasons in the capital Muscat are around 22 ° C in January and 34 ° C in June.
-The annual average amount of precipitation is 100mm at the coast and 500mm in the mountains.
+In Oman, the year can roughly be divided into summer and winter.
+Summer lasts from May to September.
+Winter sets in around mid/end of October and lasts until the end of March.
+The average temperatures of the seasons in the capital Muscat are about 22°C in January and 34°C in June.
+The annual average amount of rainfall is 100 mm at the coast and 500 mm in the mountains.

-The maximum temperatures in the summer are between 35 and 48 ° C. Muscat is surrounded by rocks, which is why the heat builds up there and it hardly cools down at night.
-In the coastal region, the humidity at this time of year can be over 90 %.
-The high humidity usually causes more to people than the mere heat and can lead to circulatory problems.
+The maximum temperatures in summer range from 35 to 48°C. Muscat is surrounded by rocks, which causes the heat to be trapped and it hardly cools down at night.
+In the coastal region, humidity can also exceed 90% during this time.
+The high humidity often affects people more than the sheer heat and can lead to circulatory problems.

-In winter, more pleasant temperatures between 20 and 30 ° C prevail.
-The air is drier at this time of the year and there is occasional rain.
-In the mountains, it is generally cooler and it rains more often than on the coast and in the desert.
-In the desert, however, the humidity is the lowest and it cools down extremely at night, which is perceived as pleasant.
-Blue skies and sunshine can be enjoyed in Oman even in winter.
+In winter, more pleasant temperatures prevail between 20 and 30°C. The air is drier during this time and there are occasional rains.
+In the mountains, it is generally cooler and it rains more often than at the coast and in the desert.
+In the desert, however, the humidity is at its lowest and it cools down extremely at night, which is considered pleasant.
+You can also enjoy blue skies and sunshine in Oman even in winter.

-The southernmost region of the country, Dhofar, is the only one where precipitation falls regularly.
-From mid-June to mid-September, runoffs of the southwest monsoon, the so-called "Khareef", blow across the land.
-The moisture of the air masses condenses on the mountain slopes and covers them in dense fog.
-Due to the constantly falling drizzle, the mountain ranges become green – a unique natural spectacle.
-Travellers should not visit the area until the end of the monsoon season, as the humidity of over 90 % can be very unpleasant.
+The southernmost region of the country, Dhofar, is the only one where regular rainfall occurs.
+From mid-June to mid-September, the south-west monsoon, known as "Khareef", blows over the land.
+The moisture from the air masses condenses on the mountain slopes, enveloping them in dense fog.
+The constant drizzle makes the mountains green – a unique natural spectacle.
+However, travelers should visit the region only toward the end of the monsoon season, as humidity over 90% can become very uncomfortable.

 Discover Oman with experts who have called it their home